McCulloch County DWI Guide

 Critical Deadlines

-Missing deadlines in a DUI case can have severe consequences.
-Here are some crucial deadlines to be aware of:
+Missing deadlines can have serious consequences in a DUI case.
+Here are the critical deadlines you need to be aware of:

-• ALR Hearing Deadline (15 Days): After a DUI arrest, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge this suspension.
-This is a critical deadline.
-Missing it will result in an automatic license suspension.
+• ALR Hearing Request: You have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

-• License Suspension Timeline: If you do not request an ALR hearing, or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension depends on the circumstances of your case and whether it is your first offense.
+• License Suspension: If you do not request an ALR hearing, your license suspension will go into effect 40 days after your arrest.
+The length of the suspension depends on whether you failed or refused a breath or blood test.

 Local Resources